avabellaw/crystal-clear-opticians/readme.md

 1. As a first-time user I want to find out more about the opticians and how the glasses are priced.
 2. As a first-time user I want to find out how to get to the opticians.
-3. As a first-time user I want to find links to the shop's social medias.
+3. As a first-time user I want to find links to the shop's social media.
 4. As a first-time user I want to see what to expect if I book an appointment.
-5. As a reaccuring user I want to see whether there are new frames.
+5. As a recurring user I want to see whether there are new frames.
-6. As a reaccuring user I may want to contact the opticians to check an appointment date/time.
+6. As a recurring user I may want to contact the opticians to check an appointment date/time.

 In future releases:

-* A reaccuring and first-time user may want to book and check on appointments
+* A recurring and first-time user may want to book and check on appointments

 ## Technologies Used